 A new bid must be higher than the previous bid, for example:

 - Player 1 bids 2 tricks

 As there are only 6 tricks in a round, the minimum bid is one trick.
 Players may pass, or raise the bid.
 The bidding phase ends when a Player has bid they will win all 6 tricks in a round, or when all remaining Players choose to pass and do not raise the bid further, if able.

-The Player which wins the contract is allowed to determine the Trump Suit for the round.
+The Player who wins the contract is allowed to determine the Trump Suit for the round.
 The Contract Winner is also permitted, if they so choose, to declare that there are no Trump cards in this round.

 Once the Trump suit is determined, or omitted, the trick-taking phase may begin, with the Contract Winner leading the first trick.

 Tricks are “pots” of cards in the middle of the table, with each Player taking turns to contributing one card to the trick.
-Once all four cards have been placed in the trick, it its time to determine who “takes” the trick.
+Once all four cards have been placed in the trick, it is time to determine who “takes” the trick.

-Tricks are won by playing the highest ranking, suit-following card.
+Tricks are won by playing the highest-ranking, suit-following card.
 In order to follow suit, a card must match the suit of the leading card played first in the trick.

 A Player must follow suit if they are able, and if they are not, a Player may play any card from their hand.
 However, a card that does not follow suit cannot take the trick, even if it is a higher rank than the leading card.

 Trump cards do not have to follow suit, and a Trump card always beats a non-trump card, even if the Trump is a lower rank than the non-trump card.
 The only thing that can beat a Trump is a Trump card of higher value.